agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 lack of attention to health etc...
 I might be able to do it for a few years, but not for long.
 IB doesn't make sense unless it is going to be done for the next 10-15 years, as it takes so much time to reach millions.
-I'd rather try to get into Management Consulting, which doesn't seem like an option where I would necessarily burn out.
-I conclude that Management Consulting > IB.
+I'd rather try to get into MC, which doesn't seem like an option where I would necessarily burn out.
+I conclude that MC > IB.

 CC wise, DE appears to give little or no support to the career ambitions I have, which is to go into EAO's in management positions or analyst roles.
 It's also not good for ETG.
 DS seems like a clear winner when compared to DE as it does more than DE and aides in going towards DW.
-So, Data Science > DE.
+So, DS > DE.

-Although Starting-up has unbelievable potential for impact, and pretty good career capital, it still sucks as an option because of the very poor personal fit.
-In case great potential is forseen in some startup idea or there is an option to join a startup, an evaluation of current options must be done then.
+Although Starting-up has unbelievable potential for impact, and pretty good CC, it still sucks as an option because of the very poor personal fit.
+In case great potential is foreseen in some startup idea or there is an option to join a startup, an evaluation of current options must be done then.
 Starting-up is not for me now.